shikher9/fitbitsocialnetwork-androidapp/README.md

 a client which consumes the REST API of the web app.
 This again uses JJWT for authentication.
 The features of the android application are -

 1. Uses fragments for most of the views.
-2. Background services for check updates to newsfeed.
+2. Background service for checking updates to newsfeed.
 3. RETROFIT for communicating with services.
 4. Android Universal Image Loader for fetching images from the URI.
 5. Recycler view for showing newsfeed and profile updates.